steffenskov/Pragmatic-DDD/README.md

 I like to match DDD with the `CQRS` pattern, as I find the commands make for excellent mutation methods on your `Aggregates`.
 To this end I'd recommend using `Mediator` for implementing `CQRS`, it's great at it and it makes for a very `SOLID` architecture with very low coupling.

-Furthermore I'd also suggest implenting the [Onion architecture](Onion-Architecture.md) in your solution, as this keeps responsibilities clearly seperated between your `Domain` code (where all the business takes place), your `Application` (could be a Web API for instance) and your `Infrastructure` (which often just boils down to persistence).
+Furthermore I'd also suggest implementing the [Onion architecture](Onion-Architecture.md) in your solution, as this keeps responsibilities clearly seperated between your `Domain` code (where all the business takes place), your `Application` (could be a Web API for instance) and your `Infrastructure` (which often just boils down to persistence).

 So our basic architecture has 3 projects: